dherault/serverless-offline/README.md

 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true
 --corsExposedHeaders        Used as additional Access-Control-Exposed-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'WWW-Authenticate,Server-Authorization'
---disableCookieValidation   Used to disable cookie-validation on hapi.js-server --dockerHost                The host name of Docker.
+--disableCookieValidation   Used to disable cookie-validation on hapi.js-server --disableScheduledEvents    Disables all scheduled events.
+Overrides configurations in serverless.yml.
+--dockerHost                The host name of Docker.
 Default: localhost --dockerHostServicePath     Defines service path which is used by SLS running inside Docker container --dockerNetwork             The network that the Docker container will connect to